 The police, who work on commission, are more interested in endlessly checking cars for minor infractions, or swooping down on English people playing Bingo, than in investigating anything important.
 All Portuguese have the utmost respect for people of property, unless they are foreigners, as in the case of the McCanns, when they are doubly resented on the grounds of affluence and being British.
 But a rich native person or family could hide a child here indefinitely, and particularly in the case of Madeleine McCann, because national pride hardly allows the Portuguese to tolerate any solution in which they themselves might be to blame.

-There are four places in Portugal called Luz.
-The third going upwards in the country is a small place in the Alentejo which has been covered by the Alqueva Dam and re-sited elsewhere, and the last is a former parish in the north-western suburbs of Lisbon, the site of the Benfica stadium, the Stadium of Light.
-They are named after (as far as I know, anyway - perhaps there is also a connection with the Bethel of the Old Testament - or Torah - which was previously called by the Canaanite or Aramaic word, Luz, which means "almond", - the almond is a symbol of the Algarve) - but I repeat, these are named, as far as I, or anyone else, knows anyway, after churches dedicated to Our Lady of Light, Nossa Senhora da Luz.
+All these places are named after (as far as I know, anyway - perhaps there is also a connection with the Bethel of the Old Testament - or Torah - which was previously called by the Canaanite or Aramaic word, Luz, which may mean "almond" - the bitter almond particularly, with its characteristic pink flower, is a symbol of the Algarve - other sources give the meaning as "turning aside") - but I repeat, these are named, as far as I, or anyone else, knows, anyway, after churches dedicated to Our Lady of Light, Nossa Senhora da Luz.

 She first appeared in about the early fifteenth century, the time of the Discoveries, and she has become a saint particularly venerated in the Portuguese-speaking world.
 Besides the places in Portugal called Luz, you also find this toponym in the Azores and Brazil.
 The main railway station in São Paulo is Luz.
 Also the whole coastline of the south west Iberian Peninsula that is washed by the Atlantic rather than the Mediterranean, the Algarve Coast and that of the adjoining and culturally related area of Spain, is sometimes known as the Costa da Luz (Costa de la Luz in Spanish), perhaps because of some connection with the Virgin Mary.

+So we have many feelings that could have been aroused by a family that chose to stay in a place called Luz.
 Could Madeleine have been taken, or ordered to be taken, by some person desperate for a child and suffering from a misplaced devotion to the Virgin?
 Or to Portuguese nationalism and anti-British feeling?
 Or, more remotely, to Jewish tradition?

 And, oddly enough, the word "luz" also finds a place in modern Hebrew.
 It is an acronym, of military origin, meaning "schedule".
 It would refer to a fast, ruthless, effective operation, very much what the kidnapping of Madeleine McCann was, in fact.